tytydraco/yessleep/out/Theres_been_a_key_in_my_neighbors_door_for_two_weeks.md

 But before I could bask in the moment, she interrupted me.

 "No. It's not mine.
 Or his."
-She said menacingly, before turning to Mr. Carlson, who looked exhausted.
+She said, before turning to Mr. Carlson, who looked exhausted.

 "It belongs to him."
 The old man said.